 What is a Net Zero Home?

-Simply put, a Net Zero home is a home designed and built to produce as much renewable energy as it consumes on a yearly basis.
-Building a Net Zero home can produce a dramatic reduction in your home's energy bills, and, if built by an experienced Net Zero home builder, you can even net as low as zero energy payouts over the course of the year.
+Simply put, a Net Zero home is designed and built to produce as much renewable energy as it consumes on a yearly basis.
+Building a green home can dramatically reduces your home's energy bills, and, if built by an experienced Net Zero home builder, you can even net as low as zero energy payouts over the course of the year.

 Why Should I Build a Net Zero Home?